ecklf/tailwindcss-base-ui/README.md

 </div>

+> [!IMPORTANT]
+> This is still a WIP, most of the code was ported with Cursor from [tailwindcss-radix](https://github.com/ecklf/tailwindcss-radix)

 ## What is this?

 The main purpose of this library is adding classnames for accessing Base UI data attributes, which gains you the benefit of auto-completion compared to using `data-*` variants.